Nursing

 Date of Last Review: 2019, Date of Next Review June 15, 2028

-The ABSN, Non-ABSN, RN-BSN, MS programs and the post Master’s Certificate programs are all accredited by the Commission on Collegiate Nursing Education.
+The ABSN, RN-BSN, MS program and the School Nurse Certificate program are all accredited by the Commission on Collegiate Nursing Education.

 Commission on Collegiate Nursing Education

 The baccalaureate degree program in nursing and master's degree program in nursing at New Jersey City University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
-Until December 2022 for the BSN Program and the MS Program in CCNE is accredited until June 30, 2023.
+The BSN and MS Programs are accredited until December 31, 2032.
+This accreditation action was made affective March 28, 2022.

 Denise Branchizio